Filter table data

 Range filters

-Range filters remove data that does not fall into a range of values.
+Range filters keep rows where values fall within a specified range.
 Range filters use any of the following operators:

 • <: Less than